 Cantabria is considered one of the greenest parts of Spain, and is home to some stunning landscapes.
 From dramatic gorges and stark mountains, to rolling green hills and simplistic farmland – this is the perfect backdrop for trekking.

 The Camino del Norte enters Cantabria at Castro Urdiales on the border, and winds along the coast through a variety of villages to Santander.
-The Cantabrian capital, with it’s huge natural harbour, is a pretty town with a sweeping seafront and lively culture.
+The Cantabrian capital, with its huge natural harbour, is a pretty town with a sweeping seafront and lively culture.
 From here, the path heads west through picturesque villages like Santillana de Mar and Comillas, to reach the border with Asturias.

 Cantabria Highlights